 There’s still value to traditional methods, but digital is much more concrete.

-“Nobody besides [us] are even thinking about doing anything [any distributor training], because it doesn’t tie back to sales.
+“Nobody besides [us] are even thinking about doing anything [like training distributors], because it doesn’t tie back to sales.
 They have a hard time understanding that you have to spend money like this to train and to educate and get your word out.”

 A GRADUAL AND ONGOING TRANSITION